The Taj Mahal of India always seemed like the coolest thing. Especially as a 90s kid growing up with Aladdin and Age of Empires.

 I never thought I’d see it in person someday.
 It really does feel like you’re stepping into a Disney movie or something!

-This travel guide will explain how you can get to the Taj yourself in Agra, and everything you need to know before you go!
+This travel guide will explain how to get to the Taj Mahal and what to expect, including the current entrance fees, where to stay, and everything else you need to know before you go!

 What Is The Taj Mahal?
 Who Built It?

 The Taj Mahal is a huge monument, palace, and tomb built in 1632 by emperor Shah Jahan for his favorite wife, Mumtaz Mahal.
 The couple is buried together inside the Taj Mahal.

 The white marble dome was built by 20,000 artisans and the project took decades to finish.
 It’s surrounded by a 40 acre garden with pools, fountains, and decorative walls.

 Today, the Taj Mahal is recognized as a UNESCO World Heritage site and “one of the universally admired masterpieces of the world’s heritage.”

 It gets over 8 million visitors per year.

 First of all, most nationalities will need a visa to visit India, which is given in the form of an electronic visa (eVisa) since November 2014.

 This is required (except for Bhutanese and Nepali citizens) if you want to visit India and see the Taj Mahal.